-Pledges and grants receivable that are expected to be collected in future years are recorded at their fair value, measured as the present value of their future cash flows.
+Pledges and grants receivable (continued) -

 Discounts on these amounts are computed using published interest rates based on the Federal prime rate.
 Amortization of the discounts is included in contributions and grants revenue.
-Conditional promises to give are not included as support until the conditions are substantially met.
+Conditional promises to give are not included as support until the conditions are substantially met